ddnexus/pagy/docs/toolbox/paginators.md

 - `request: custom_request`
   - **Set this hash only in non-rack environments** or when instructed by the docs. _(It is set automatically from the request)_.
 For example:
     ```ruby
     custom_request = { base_url: 'http://www.example.com',
                        path:     '/path',
-                        queried:  { 'param1' => 1234 }, # The string-keyed hash queried from the request
+                       query:    { 'param1' => 1234 }, # The string-keyed hash query from the request
                        cookie:   'xyz' }               # The 'pagy' cookie, only for keynav
     ```

 ==- Common URL Options